-- The UEI, SAM.gov and Grants.gov registration are sequential. - The UEI has replaced DUNS, and is generated when you register with SAM.gov. - You must have an active SAM.gov registration to register with Grants.gov. - You need to have a functional Grants.gov registration to submit an Enhancements grant application to IMLS.
+- The UEI, SAM.gov and Grants.gov registration are sequential. - The UEI has replaced DUNS, and is generated when you register with SAM.gov. - You must have an active SAM.gov registration to register with Grants.gov. - You need to have a functional Grants.gov registration to submit a Native Hawaiian grant application to IMLS.